gitlabhq/gitlabhq/doc/user/group/contribution_analytics/index.md

 - Analyze your team's contributions along a period of time and offer a bonus for the top contributors
-- Identify opportunities for improvement with group members who may require additional support
+- Identify opportunities for improvement with group members who may benefit from additional support

 ## Using Contribution Analytics